drafter-edu/drafter/_sources/students/deployment.rst.txt

 A box will appear that asks you to write a commit message.
 This is a message that describes the changes you made to the file.
 You can write anything you want here, but it is recommended to write something that describes the changes you made.
-For example, you could write ``Added website``.
+For example, you could write ``Added website code``. **Always write concise, descriptive messages!**

-Even if you just leave the default message, you must click on the ``Commit changes`` button to save your changes.
+Once you have changed the default message to be more descriptive, you must click on the ``Commit changes`` button to save your changes.

 .. image:: images/deployment_github_commit.png
     :alt: Github Commit

+If you have other files besides ``main.py``, then check the appendix at the bottom of this document for how to upload them: :ref:`appendix_upload_files`.

 .. _video:

 Record a Video
 --------------